You're tuned to the most listened to Radio Talk Show in America, a radio talk show that is appointment listening.

 And you do one of those before the committee, and then you get caught testing positive for a steroid that is not found in a supplement.

-I'm just you when you know the testing program is undergoing, under on is ongoing, you know you're gonna get tested.
+When you know the testing program is undergoing, is ongoing, you know you're going to get tested.

 I just don't understand it.

-Uh but you know, this this is gonna lead to uh I think even more big names being masked or unmasked, as it were, and the if if these voters uh conclude that uh and you know, by the way, his home run totals coincide with when he met Canseco at the Texas Rangers.
+And if these voters conclude that, and you know, by the way, his home run totals coincide with when he met Canseco at the Texas Rangers.

 He was hitting eight, nine home runs a year, then goes up to 37 or 38 when he meets Canseco.

-See, you just I I'd have to say that uh it looks bad.
+See, you just, I'd have to say that it looks bad.

 I love this headline.